 While it is nearly impossible to be more than a half mile from water anywhere in Irvington, less than a quarter of the town’s total land area rests below 20 feet above sea level.
 A majority of the southern and western half of the town is between 20 and 30 feet above sea level, and the northern and eastern half is mostly between 30 and 35 feet above sea level.
 The flat nature of the town’s inland topography can inhibit stormwater runoff following moderate or significant rain events.
 Areas along the shore with steeper slopes drain more quickly into Carter’s Creek.
 However, quick runoff along the shore adds to coastal erosion problems.

 The shoreline is made up of steep sandy land where the land rises more dramatically and sloping sandy land where it is a more modest slope.
 In the interior of Irvington, the soil is prime for agriculture and development.
 The soil is predominantly a level and gently sloping Sassafras fine sandy loam that drains well and represents two to three feet of separation between the surface and the water table below.

+Trees

+A casual survey of trees in Irvington show that there are many remarkable specimins in size and diversity as compared to surrounding towns of Kilmarnock, White Stone and others.
+These trees add a significant (if understated) value to the ambiance of the town.
+(As a thought experiment, imagine if all of Irvington’s trees over 50’ tall were replaced with Bradford Pears).

 Key Takeaways